EF Core Bulk Update with Entity Framework Extensions

 - AutoTruncate: Set to

-if you want string values to be automatically truncated to match the maximum database length before being inserted.
-This option is especially useful becauseSqlCommand
+trueif you want string values to be automatically truncated to match the maximum database length before being inserted.
+This option is especially useful becauseSqlCommandandSqlBulkCopycan behave differently when a string is too long.
+(See Issue #333) - IncludeGraph: Set to

-, both will be updated.
-Be careful: if you want to apply specific options to a related entity type, you’ll need to configure them usingIncludeGraphBuilder
+trueif you want to update both the main entities and their related entities.
+For example, if you pass a list ofOrderthat includesOrderItem, both will be updated.
+Be careful: if you want to apply specific options to a related entity type, you’ll need to configure them usingIncludeGraphBuilder. - IncludeGraphBuilder: Required only if

-and you need to customize how a related entity type is updated.
+IncludeGraph = trueand you need to customize how a related entity type is updated.
 Use a lambda expression to control how each entity in the graph should be updated — for example, to define how child entities are linked to their parent or how IDs should be propagated.

 - AutoTruncate: Set to